MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Two months had passed.

 Isabel sat cross-legged on the sand of Seven Mile Beach, the fire crackling beside her casting golden swirls across the shoreline.
-The waves whispered nearby, and behind her, the twinkling lights of her hotel blinked like reminders of Josh alseep in their room. *You flew all the way from England*, she thought. *For what?
+The waves whispered nearby and, behind her, the twinkling lights of her hotel blinked like reminders of Josh alseep in their room. *You flew all the way from England*, she thought. *For what?
 A dream?
 A cat?
 You must be mad.*

 The island was stunning.
 The food divine.
 The hotel staff deeply confused when Isabel had asked if midnight bonfires were permitted on the beach.
 But now, with the time ticking past 00:30 and the stars indifferent overhead, Isabel sighed.
 Perhaps dreams were simply… dreams?